dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

   }
 }
 {% endhighlight %}

+# Implementing a stack with a linked list

 The previous implementation could allocate more space than necessary, about twice as much in the worst case, and may be hard to extend to